 Grants and contracts awarded to the University are usually made on a cost reimbursement basis.
 Expenditures charged to grant accounts are disbursed from the Business Office.
 Any salary and accompanying fringe benefits to be paid from such awards are included in the grant or contract budget and must be paid through routine University procedures.
-With the exception of summer salary, grants pay a percentage of a faculty member's academic-year salary, equivalent to the effort that is applied to the funded project.
+With the exception of summer salary, grants may pay a percentage of a faculty member's academic-year salary, equivalent to the effort that is applied to the funded project.
 The principal investigator (PI) is assigned a Banner grant number for each award.
-The Office of Sponsored Programs creates a password protected, interactive spreadsheet to facilitate the PI's ability to track fiscal activity on his/her award.
-OSP reconciles the spreadsheet monthly to banner, providing the PI with timely information.
+It is the responsibility of the PI to fiscally administer their grant using CNU Live.
+Resources have been developed by OSP to aid faculty in tracking their award and provide these resources during the PI Orientation.